Tracking Dangerous Asteroids

 Halite is a common mineral that we know as salt.
 We use halite to salt our food.
 It is the same salt found in the oceans.
 Chemists call the mineral halite, sodium chloride.

 Carbon dioxide - When we breathe in air it contains a mixture of gases including oxygen.
 We exhale carbon dioxide when we breathe that is used by plants during photosynthesis.
-A by-product of photosynthesis is the oxygen we breathe.
+A by-product of photosynthesis is the

 The silica tetrahedron has a negative charge that bonds with many compounds by sharing oxygen atoms to form 95% of the minerals found on the Earth's surface.